a627414850/PSKP/README.md

 <center><img src="https://i.imgur.com/nMJp1oA.png"/></center>

-# credit
-* buck#0001 - inspiration for most of this.

 # PSKP (Process-Context Specific Kernel Patches)

 This project allows you to patch your kernel only in a specific process.
 It is highly experimental and will most likely cause your system to crash.
 Please install some form of virtualization before messing around